10 Pieces of Knowledge Only the Top 0.01% of Buyers Use

 1

-Private lanes set public prices.
-Office exclusives and quiet outreach shape comps long before they appear on the MLS.
+Private deals set public prices.
+Off-market sales and quiet agent-to-agent conversations shape the comparable sales long before they appear on the MLS.

 2